Black Hole Explorers Internship

 Braden Nowicki (UMD): Measuring the Black Hole and Accretion Parameters of Sagittarius A* using a Semi-Analytic Model

-Kratika Mazde (IAP): Studies of the Millimeter Fundamental Plane with BHEX
+Kratika Mazde (IAP): On the Physical Origins of the Millimeter Fundamental Plane in Active Galactic Nuclei

 Vadim Bernshteyn (UA): Polarimetry with BHEX: β2 Modes as Probes of Horizon-Scale Emission Geometry